junxit/us-congress-bills-115/metadata.md

 - 2017-08-03 — Senate amendment agreed to: Amendment SA 772 agreed to in Senate by Unanimous Consent.
 - 2017-08-03 — Senate amendment proposed (on the floor): Amendment SA 772 proposed by Senator Murkowski for Senator Young.(consideration: CR S4892-4893; text: CR S4892-4893)
 - 2017-08-03 — Senate amendment submitted
+- 2017-08-04 — Held at the desk.
+- 2017-08-04 — Message on Senate action sent to the House.
+- 2017-08-04 — Received in the House.
+- 2018-07-24 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-07-24 — Considered under suspension of the rules. (consideration: CR H7125-7130; text: CR H7125)
+- 2018-07-24 — DEBATE - The House proceeded with forty minutes of debate on S. 1182.
+- 2018-07-24 — Mr. Hensarling moved to suspend the rules and pass the bill, as amended.
+- 2018-07-25 — Considered as unfinished business. (consideration: CR H7199)
+- 2018-07-25 — Message on House action received in Senate and at desk: House amendments to Senate bill.
+- 2018-07-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 366 - 52 (Roll no. 373).
+- 2018-07-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 366 - 52 (Roll no. 373).
+- 2018-07-25 — The title of the measure was amended.
+Agreed to without objection.